stlpublicradio/DroneOperationsManual/opsmanual.md

 * What is the exact location?
 * What's the altitude of the location?
 How might it affect your UAS and payload during flight?
-* Have you reviewed aviation aviation charts of the location and surroundings?
+* Have you reviewed current aviation charts of the location and surroundings?
 * What airspace is it in?
 * Are there any airspace/TFR/NOTAM restrictions in place or anticipated?
 * Do you need permission from air traffic control (ATC) or an FAA waiver?